 Benefits of EM360

 EM360 impacts the work of everyone in your annual conference.
-EM360 helps clergy and those they serve to identify the areas of effectiveness in ministry and guides clergy and those they serve in establishing a formation plan to ensure ministry and mission goals are met.
-Bishops and district superintendents receive a comprehensive view of the ministry goals within a specific area or across the entire annual conference.
-EM360 keeps everyone in tune with what the ministry goals are and if the goals are accomplished
+It helps clergy and those they serve to identify areas of effectiveness in ministry and offers guidance in establishing a plan to ensure that mission goals are met.
+Bishops, district superintendents and boards of ordained ministry receive a comprehensive view of the annual conference’s effectiveness in ministry within a specific area or across the entire annual conference.
+EM360 keeps everyone in tune with what the ministry goals are and how to best accomplish those goals.

 An online program, EM360 provides users with easily accessible resources to measure effectiveness, highlight strengths, and identify unique opportunities for growth.
 Supported and powered by GBHEM, EM360 can help you move your ministry forward as you work with colleagues and church members to meet the specific needs of your ministry setting.